atrotter0/triangle-test/README.md

 ## Description

-Add the lengths of each side of a triangle to determine what kind of triangle it is!
+Check the lengths of each side of a triangle to determine what kind of triangle it is!

 ## Setup/Contribution Requirements